BookHaven12/pandas-data-cleaning/README.md

 ## Conclusion
 The analysis of the data clearly shows that **school size** and **school type** have the biggest impact on a student's overall success.
-This conclusion is further supported in the fact that the**Charter schools with less than 2,000 students rank as the top 8 schools in the top 10 list.**
+This conclusion is further supported in the fact that the **Charter schools with less than 2,000 students rank as the top 8 schools**.
 Public schools have more funding availble per student, but their larger sizes negatively impact students' overall success rate.